abalajiksh/mysite/content/posts/My-MacBook-Can-Crunch-Numbers.md

 Check out the answers *Le Chat* provided [here](https://chat.mistral.ai/chat/8cc96db2-a635-4207-aee3-e9c75cb9bcb8).

+{{< notice info >}}
 *Nerd Alert:* Or I could upload the PDF of the book and ask the LLM to do, but it is a resource heavy process as something called a „transformer“ should convert all the text into vectors (list of numbers if you will) and then convert the query also as vector, do a cosine search which tells what is the closest paragraph resembling the query, feed that data to LLM and LLM will give the answer to us.
+This is called RAG (Retrieval Augmented Generation).
+{{< /notice >}}

 ### Test 03: Programming